 SWARM Huddle What is it?
 When would you use this tool?
 Time required to complete?
 Who leads it?
 Research and evidence to confirm its efficacy?
 Who is involved?
 "A novel rapid approach to RCAs to establish a consistent approach to investigate adverse or other undesirable event" After any event where patient safety was at risk No more than 30 minutes Normally chaired by a senior lead who generates a report There is some research literature on its use in healthcare Those directly involved in these events.
 Strengths Immediate learning occurs with early actions identified.
 Connecting immediately after event may reduce social isolation/ruminating/stress for staff.
 Evidence shows it can increase the reporting of incidents.
 Quick and responsive.
 Prompt and easy to undertake so increases likelihood of being done.
 Reduces key information being lost by its immediacy.
-Weaknesses Scope of learning narrowed by limits on who is participating.
-Learning is focused on a single event rather than the interactions in the system that come with wider participation.
-Psychological safety is assumed to be present so full participation may not be achieved.
-It seeks learning to reduce the risk of a single event reoccurring and not wider learning about behaviours, team interactions and system weaknesses.
-Weak governance arrangements for tracking actions and collating learning through many SWARM Huddles.
+Learning is focus in the system the system the Psychological system and not be ached.
+It seeks learning and not wider leasystem weaknessystem.
+Weak governare g to reduce the risk of a searning about behaviours ther than the interactions cipation.
+It is resent so full participation single event reoccurring states, team interactions and collating actions are considered.